 From the origins of democracy to the first great book of Western literature, The Iliad, the study of Classical Civilisation teaches the history of ideas that are at the root of the modern world.
 Not only can students understand history and culture better by seeing where they came from, but they can also enjoy the sheer escapism of plunging into the mists of time.
-The study of Classical Civilisation has something for everyone: eager historians will enjoy studying Pompeii and learning how to evaluate source material, philosophically minded students will be fascinated by the rituals and beliefs behind ancient religious practices, and the more literary students will have a chance to read Homer's The Odyssey.
+The study of Classical Civilisation has something for everyone: eager historians will enjoy studying Pompeii and learning how to evaluate source material, philosophically minded students will be fascinated by the rituals and beliefs behind ancient religious practices, and the more literary students will have a chance to read extracts from ancient texts.

 Kingswood's Classical Civilisation department is particularly fortunate to be part of a school that is located in Bath, the Roman town of Aquae Sulis, and home to the best-preserved Roman baths complex in the world outside of Italy.